 EPT has been recommended by the U.S Centers for Disease Control and Prevention (CDC) and the American Medical Association (AMA) as an effective partner management strategy for patients with chlamydia or gonorrhea.
 Medical providers in a number of states including California, New Mexico and Texas have used EPT with great success.

 In response to the new EPT legislation, the MDH has developed guidance for the implementation of EPT for chlamydia and gonorrhea by medical providers in Minnesota.
 The guidance is now available on our website.
-The MDH is also hosting an EPT symposium on January 13, 2009 for medical providers.
-We hope that you will be able to join us.

 We look forward to working with you on EPT implementation and encourage you to contact MDH at (651) 201-5414 with any questions about this new strategy to decrease STDs.